-The installation of a greenhouse and solar panel system at the project site is not anticipated to have a negative impact on environmental resources.
-None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts or the need for mitigation.
-Overall, the project will have a net positive impact by helping a small business increase their capacity for agricultural production.
-There are no other known planned or ongoing projects in the project vicinity that could contribute to cumulative impacts of environmental resources.
+Installation of a water well and greenhouse at the project site is not anticipated to have an impact on environmental resources.
+None of the environmental assessment factors, nor the regulations reviewed in the above checklist, resulted in negative environmental impacts or the need for mitigation.
+This activity will have a beneficial impact by helping a small business that suffered after Hurricane Maria hit Puerto Rico.
+There are no other known projects in the vicinity that could contribute to cumulative impacts of environmental resources.